ashdavies/talks/2023/10/refactoring-and-test-fakes/refactoring-and-test-fakes.md

 ### Be considerate.

-^ Naive developers may assume because they understand it, others will too.
+^ A naive developer may assume because they understand it, others will too.

 ^ If your code introduces cognitive complexity, it's not good code.